 - 1960.
 Active; focal plane about 25 ft (7.5 m); flashing white light.
 18 ft (5.5 m) hexagonal tower with a small lantern, painted white with narrow horizontal bands of blue, black, and red.
-A small photo is available (halfway down the page), but the lighthouse is not seen in Google's fuzzy satellite view (which shows the river in flood).
-Located on an Indian mound on the east side of the Missouri at river mile 699.5 and the end of 170th Street southwest of Whiting in Monona County.
+A small photo is available (halfway down the page),and Google has a satellite view.
+Located on an Indian mound on the east side of the Missouri at river mile 699.5 and the end of 170th Street, southwest of Whiting in Monona County.
 Site and tower open.
-Owner/site manager: Hildreth Lighthouse Campground.
+Owner/site manager: Hildrith Lighthouse Campground.

 Notable faux lighthouses:

-Casino in Sioux City, Iowa, has a conspicuous faux lighthouse.
+Casino, on the Missouri River in Sioux City, has a conspicuous faux lighthouse.

-Towers, three of them, on the Mississippi River at Clinton, Iowa,
+Towers, three of them on the Mississippi River at Clinton,

 have never been aids to navigation.
-A good photo
+A photo

 - Storm Lake has an often-photographed faux lighthouse at the eastern entrance to the town from US 71.
-Google has an indistinct satellite view.
+Google has a good satellite view.

 - Storm Lake Lighthouse Inn has a working lighthouse, but it is not actually on the lake.

-near Dubuque, Iowa, is not located on navigable water.
+near Dubuque, is not located on navigable water.